camaeel/vault-k8s-helper/README.md

 # vault-k8s-helper

+## DEPRECATION NOTICE

+This project is deprecated and is superseeded by [vault-autounseal-operator](https://github.com/camaeel/vault-autounseal-operator)!

 Helper application for managing vault with Raft storage & TLS in kubernetes clusters.

 Takes care of following aspects: